THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Here’s what you can do to sharpen this all-important leadership ability.

 • Feedback.
 As the leader of a team or organization, you have a significant impact on others.
 As a self-aware leader on a continuous journey of self-reflection, you want to know how others perceive and react to you.
 You also want to know what you can do to influence others.
 Your best option for objective self-assessment is to request impartial feedback from others.
-You need feedback from parties unafraid to give you an honest picture of what you look like to them.
+You need feedback from parties who are unafraid to give you an honest picture of what you look like to them.
 You can also use 360-degree feedback to gain an accurate picture of your leadership presence and influence.

-Self-awareness in Action: Case Studies
+Self-Awareness in Action: Case Studies

 Facebook’s Sheryl Sandberg is another high-profile leader who has mastered self-awareness and the art of learning from her mistakes.